Improving Detection of Watermarked Language Models

 The entropy of an LLM's distribution over possible responses conditioned on a specific prompt is a key quantity in watermark detection.
 For example, \cite{bahri2024watermark} provides a lower-bound on the detection ROC-AUC as a function of the entropy of the sampled next-token distribution.
 In all schemes, watermark performance improves with more available entropy.
 As a concrete example, consider two input prompts to a watermarked LLM: (1) \emph{``Where is Mount Whitney?''} and (2) \emph{``Write me a dreamy haiku about the John Muir Trail in California.''} The first prompt is a fact-based inquiry whereas the second is more open-ended in nature, so the entropy will likely be higher for the second prompt than for the first and the generated haiku will be easier to detect via the watermark.
 The role of entropy for non-watermark detection is less studied.
 We show how non-watermark detectors, when configured in a hybrid setup, can substantially bolster watermarking in low entropy regimes.
+For example, training a logistic regression model on watermark scores and scores from a RoBERTa-based AGC classifier can boost watermarking test accuracy from 75\% to over 95\%, a 20\% absolute improvement, on the 20\% of test prompts that afford the \emph{least} amount of entropy.
 We study how these two approaches to detection can be combined effectively for better predictive performance than either part as well as computational advantages, and we recommend practical algorithms for deployment.